nota3k/ha-smarthub-energy-sensor/README.md

 - host (most likely `<your_provider>.smarthub.coop`)
 - your account id (taken from the billing)
 - your **location id** (instruction below)
+- poll interval (in minutes, 12 hours by default)

 **Getting the location id**